Welcome New Students!

 Penn Violence Prevention (PVP)

-Engages the Penn community in the prevention of sexual violence, relationship violence, stalking, and sexual harassment on campus.
-They foster collaborative relationships across campus to ensure a survivor-centered, multi-faceted approach to support services and primary prevention.
-Through collective community action, they are committed to ending interpersonal violence by addressing gender inequity, social injustice, and oppression through outreach and education.
+Engages the Penn community in the prevention of sexual violence, relationship violence, stalking and sexual harassment on campus.
+They foster collaborative relationships across campus to ensure a survivor-centered, multifaceted approach to support services and primary prevention.
+Through collective community action, they are committed to ending interpersonal violence by addressing gender inequity, social injustice and oppression through outreach and education.

-Is a peer help line established in 1996 to provide peer support, information, and referrals to any and all students of the University of Pennsylvania.
-The service is open to all students who wish to share a problem, are in need of information, or just want to talk to someone about anything on their mind.
+Is a peer help line established in 1996 to provide peer support, information and referrals to any and all students of the University of Pennsylvania.
+The service is open to all students who wish to share a problem, are in need of information or just want to talk to someone about anything on their mind.

-SDS closely with students who self-identify in order to ensure equal access to all University programs, activities and services.
+Disability Services closely with students who self-identify in order to ensure equal access to all University programs, activities and services.
 Students will find information about the accommodations they provide as well as procedures for requesting accommodations and services.

 Provides quality health care that is accessible, affordable, culturally sensitive and student-focused.
 The Student Health Service supports the academic mission of the University of Pennsylvania through teaching, mentoring, research and leadership.

-All full time, dissertation and exchange students (in classes for one term or longer) are required to have comprehensive health insurance.
-The Penn Student insurance Plan (PSIP) is available for students who do not have insurance, whose plans do not provide coverage in the Philadelphia area, or whose plans do not meet our criteria for alternative insurance.
+All full-time, dissertation and exchange students (in classes for one term or longer) are required to have comprehensive health insurance.
+The Penn Student Insurance Plan (PSIP) is available for students who do not have insurance, whose plans do not provide coverage in the Philadelphia area, or whose plans do not meet our criteria for alternative insurance.

 Student Intervention Services (SIS)